SoftUni-Internal/interactive-content/EN/01-HTML-Structure/01-Semantic-HTML.md

 The `<main>` tag specifies the main content of a document.

-It's content should be unique to the document.
+Its content should be unique to the document.

-There must not be more than one `<main>` tag in a document.
+We should only have one `<main>` tag in a document.

-`<main>` tag wraps the most important information in the body.
+The `<main>` tag wraps the most important information in the body.

 [html]
 <p class="codepen" data-height="265" data-theme-id="39135" data-default-tab="html,result" data-user="softuni-inter" data-slug-hash="MWaXzdd" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="MWaXzdd">